jgoergen/Azure202Prep/ImplementCloudIntegrationSolutions/ConfigureAnAppOrServiceWithMicrosoftGraph.md

 OpenID Connect is a profile of OAuth 2.0 that defines a workflow for authentication.
 The big difference between OpenID Connect and OAuth2 is the id_token.
 There is no id_token defined in OAuth2 because the id_token is specific to federated authentication.

 ## Definitions
+1. Base64: Encoded data is a string of characters that contains only a-z, A-Z, 0-9, + and / characters and is often used in situations when sending non-text information via a text only transmission protocol.
+Base 64 Encoding takes a stream of characters and converts them to characters that belong to the universal ASCII character set.
+Once a stream of characters has been converted to characters that belong to the universal ASCII character set (Base 64 encoded) they can be transported with ease over the Internet.

-1. Azure AD Access Token: Access tokens issued by Azure AD are base 64 encoded JSON Web Tokens (JWT).
+2. Azure AD Access Token: Access tokens issued by Azure AD are base 64 encoded JSON Web Tokens (JWT).
 They contain information (claims) that web APIs secured by Azure AD, like Microsoft Graph, use to validate the caller and to ensure that the caller has the proper permissions to perform the operation they're requesting.

-2. JSON Web Tokens: JSON Web Token (JWT) is an open standard (RFC 7519) that defines a compact and self-contained way for securely transmitting information between parties as a JSON object.
+3. JSON Web Tokens: JSON Web Token (JWT) is an open standard (RFC 7519) that defines a compact and self-contained way for securely transmitting information between parties as a JSON object.
 This information can be verified and trusted because it is digitally signed.
 JWTs can be signed using a secret (with the HMAC algorithm) or a public/private key pair using RSA or ECDSA.

-3. Directory permissions: Directory permissions are highly privileged permissions and always require administrator consent.
+4. Directory permissions: Directory permissions are highly privileged permissions and always require administrator consent.

 ## Misc notes